amitdhodi/spring-aop/README.md

 2. Import the project in IDE as maven project

 3. Run the AopServiceTest.java which runs the test case and evaluates the time taken by the service methods to complete.
 One method has a 5 sec sleep added and other is blank method.
-Log statement after running the test case would appear as shoen below on console:
+Log statement after running the test case would appear as shown below on console:

-Time taken to execute: void com.example.aop.service.AopService.testExecutionTimeWithSleep() 5014 ms Time taken to execute: void com.example.aop.service.AopService.testExecutionTimeWithoutSleep() 0 ms
+Time taken to execute: void com.example.aop.service.AopService.testExecutionTimeWithSleep() 5014 ms

+Time taken to execute: void com.example.aop.service.AopService.testExecutionTimeWithoutSleep() 0 ms

 # Brief Explanation: